 At Shoal Creek Conservancy, we’re all about bringing people together around Shoal Creek, and we’re excited to announce our biggest gathering of the year: the Shoal Creek Social!
-On Tuesday, May 7th, the beautiful Austin Central Library will be hosting this not-to-be missed celebration benefiting Shoal Creek Conservancy.
+On Tuesday, May 7th from 6-8pm, the beautiful Austin Central Library will be hosting this not-to-be missed celebration benefiting Shoal Creek Conservancy.

 We cordially invite you to join us for festivities alongside friends.
 We’ll have live music by Cats and the Canary, tasty bites from many local restaurants, a silent auction, an open bar, great networking opportunities, a mystery book and wine pull, and the beautiful Shoal Creek and Trail as our scenery for the evening.